African humid period: East Africa and Arabia

 In northern East Africa, water levels dropped rapidly about 5,500 years ago while in Hoti cave in Arabia a southward retreat of the Indian Monsoon took place about 5,900 years ago.
 Drying is also documented from Oman, and rivers and lakes of Arabia became intermittent or entirely dry.
 The Blue Nile basin became less moist with a noticeable decrease of Nile discharge about 4,000 years ago.
-Decreased discharge of the Nile led to the cessation of sapropel deposition and turbidite activity off its delta, the abandonment of river channels in its delta and upstream and increased seawater influence in the delta.
+Decreased discharge of the Nile led to the cessation of sapropel deposition and turbidite activity off its delta, the concentration/ abandonment of river channels in its delta and upstream and increased seawater influence in the delta.

-Some data from Ethiopia and the Horn of Africa indicate that drying there may have begun already 7,000–8,000 years ago or earlier.
 Reconstructions from Lake Abiyata in Ethiopia suggest that the end of the African humid period took the form of severe droughts rather than a gradual decrease of precipitation.
-Drying in Arabia commenced about 7,000 calibrated years ago and there are large disparities in the timing between various parts of Arabia but a tendency towards an arid climate between 6,000 and 5,000 years ago has been observed which continued until 2,700 years ago.
+Drying in Arabia commenced about 7,000 calibrated years ago and there are large disparities in the timing between various parts of Arabia but a tendency towards an arid climate between 7,000 and 5,000 years ago has been observed which continued until 2,700 years ago.
 In the Bale Mountains and the Sanetti Plateau of Ethiopia vegetation changes signalling a drier climate took place around 4,600 years ago.